Skip to main content

 • Nausea and vomiting

-• Difficulty with balance, coordination, or speech (ataxia)
+• Difficulty with balance, coordination, and speech (ataxia)

 • Behavioral changes